Nuix/jnode-fs/src/main/java/org/jnode/fs/xfs/README.md

 2. https://github.com/libyal/libfsxfs/blob/main/documentation/X%20File%20System%20(XFS).asciidoc

 ## Required information
-XFS file systems are divided into Aggregation groups(AG)
+XFS file systems are divided into Allocation groups(AG)

-Each agregation group contains serveral "main" elements of which only the Superblock(SB) of the first AG is useful for reading
+Each Allocation group contains several "main" elements of which only the Superblock(SB) of the first AG is useful for reading

 In order to partition data information is stored in Blocks(Blocks default size is 4096 Bytes)